 These inherent limitations include the realities that judgments in decision-making can be faulty, and that breakdowns can occur because of simple error or mistake.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people or by an unauthorized override of the controls.
 Accordingly, because of the inherent limitations in our control system, misstatements due to error or fraud may occur and not be detected.

-Risks Related to Ownership of Our Common Stock
+Risks Related to Investment in Our Securities